What Happens If Your Spouse Owes Back Taxes?

 You won’t generally be liable for a spouse’s underpayment of taxes for years before the marriage.
 As mentioned above, your liability for a spouse’s unpaid tax is most concrete in situations where you filed jointly.
 Although, you may have to deal with the consequences of your spouse’s unpaid tax during the marriage and it may impact any joint assets you have – similar to situations where you submit as married filing separately.
 The IRS has 10 years from the date of assessment to collect unpaid tax, which means spouses could have fallout from their partner’s tax liability well before they ever married.

-When Can the IRS Garnish My Spouse’s Wages for Other Spouse's Tax Liability?
+When Can the IRS Garnish My Wages for My Spouse's Tax Liability?

 What Can You Do to Protect Yourself When Your Spouse Owes Taxes?